-Learn all you need to know about the new Cricut Infusible Ink products to make eye-catching cool coasters and vibrant summer beach bags that will never fade!
+Learn all you need to know about the new Cricut Infusible Ink markers to make eye-catching cool coasters that will never fade!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.